BPLIM/Workshops/ExternalServer/External_Server_Manual.md

   Additional commands/packages or updates to the existing ones have to be requested to BPLIM's Team.

-## Build a container to fine tune your statistical packages
+## Build a container to fine-tune your statistical packages

   You can use Singularity containers in the server.
-To do so please send us the definition file so we build the image and put it on your working area.
+To do so, please send us the definition file, so we build the image and put it in your working area.
   You can find detailed information on Singularity containers at [https://sylabs.io/](https://sylabs.io/).
 We provide some notes in the Appendix